CASA: Cross-Attention over Self-Attention for Efficient Vision-Language Fusion: To Cross-Attend or Self-Attend?

-The de-facto standard to inject multimodal information in modern LLMs is via explicit \textit{token insertion}.
-Given text tokens $x_{1 \dots T}$ and a tokenized image $y_{1 \dots N}$ inserted at time $K$ in the conversation, all text tokens $x_{i \geq K}$ following the image interact with image tokens through self-attention as:
+\myparagraph{Self-attention in token insertion models.} Given text tokens $x = x_{1 \dots T}$ and a tokenized image $y = y_{1 \dots N}$ inserted at position $K<T$ in the text stream, token insertion lets $x_T$ interact with image tokens through self-attention in a standard causal setting as:

-with $\text{MHA}(u | v)$ the standard multi-head attention \citep{vaswani2017attention} with query $u$ and key and value $v$.
-Compute and memory costs thus rapidly grow with the image token count, becoming a major bottleneck for videos or high resolution images~\cite{wang2025internvideo2}.

-In contrast, cross-attention-based models inject visual information \textit{directly into the text embeddings} through an additional attention layer, \ie text tokens $x_{i > K}$ following the image at time $K$ are passed through an additional cross-attention (CA) operation with $x_{i>K}$ as queries and $y_1...y_N$ as keys and values:

-In the literature, these additional cross-attention layers are placed either after ($\myright$,~\citep{liu2024streamchat}), or in-parallel ($\oplus$,~\citep{ye2025mplugowl3}) of every self-attention layer in the backbone LLM.

-At inference, cross-attention-based injection is particularly efficient for long contexts with multiple images.
-Providing a new image in a conversation only requires updating the input to the cross-attention layer without affecting the underlying LLM's KV cache, while the overhead of the additional layers is negligible.
-Despite these practical advantages, cross-attention-based models lag behind their token insertion counterparts on common VLM benchmarks.
-We aim to understand and close the gap between cross-attention and token insertion for visual knowledge injection.